Adriaan van Meerbeeck

-Adrianus or Adriaan van Meerbeeck (1563–1627) was a writer and translator from Antwerp.
+Adrianus or Adriaan van Meerbeeck (1560–1643) was an educator, writer and translator active in the Spanish Netherlands.

 Life

-Meerbeeck was born in Antwerp in 1563.
-By 1600 he was headmaster of the Aalst grammar school, and he was still living in Aalst in 1625.
-He is best known for two chronicles, Chronycke van de gantsche werelt (1620) and Nederlantschen Mercurius (1625), and also for compiling accounts of the funerals of Ferdinand II of Aragon, Emperor Charles V, Philip II of Spain, Rudolph II, Philip III of Spain and Albert VII, Archduke of Austria.
+Meerbeeck was baptised in Antwerp on 20 May 1560.
+By 1600 he was headmaster of the Latin school in Aalst, where he was still living in 1625.
+He later moved to Brussels, where he was associated with the printer Jan van Meerbeeck, presumably a relative.
+His date of death is unknown, but he was buried in Brussels on 23 April 1643.

-His brother, Jan van Meerbeeck, was a printer in Brussels.
+He is best known for two chronicles, Chronycke van de gantsche werelt (1620) and Nederlantschen Mercurius (1625), and for compiling accounts of the funerals of Ferdinand II of Aragon, Emperor Charles V, Philip II of Spain, Rudolph II, Philip III of Spain and Albert VII, Archduke of Austria.